E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ## NTP Configuration

-R0, SW0, and SW1 were configured to use the management server as their NTP source.
+The router and switches were configured to use the internal management server as their NTP source.

 ```cisco
 ntp server <NTP-SERVER-IP>
 ```

-Using the same time source keeps timestamps consistent across the network, which makes events from different devices easier to compare during troubleshooting.
+Using the same time source keeps timestamps consistent across the network, making events from different devices easier to compare during troubleshooting.

 ---

 ## Syslog Configuration

-R0, SW0, and SW1 were configured to send Syslog messages to the management server.
+The router and switches were configured to send Syslog messages to the management server.

 ```cisco
 logging <SYSLOG-SERVER-IP>